dermotkel/main_project/README.md

 In the next chapter, we examine this in more detail by using plots and statistics to look at the differences between the three flower types in more details.

+## Differences between Flower Types

+We will now now look at each variable: Petal length, petal width, sepal length and sepal width and see if there are differences between the flower types.
+We will use plots and statistical analysis.

+### Petal Length